stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/submitting.md

     Slurm will ignore all `#SBATCH` directives after the first non-comment line.
 Always put your `#SBATCH` parameters at the top of your batch script.
+ !!! warning "Spaces Matter"
+    Spaces after sbatch arguments will make the scheduler stop processing any following argument and make it pretty much ignore everything else that follows in your sbatch script.
+For example:
+    #SBATCH -p normal, owners  should be,
+    #SBATCH -p normal,owners

 ### Job submission

 Once the submission script is written properly, you can submit it to the